WPVI-TV: WFIL-TV

-The station first signed on the air on September 13, 1947, as WFIL-TV.
+The station first signed on the air on May 23, 1947, and began regular programming on September 13, 1947, as WFIL-TV.
 It is Philadelphia's second-oldest television station, signing on six years after WPTZ (now KYW-TV).
 The first program broadcast on channel 6 was a live remote of an exhibition game of the Philadelphia Eagles against the Chicago Bears from Franklin Field.
 This was followed by an inaugural program that evening.

 WFIL-TV was originally owned by Walter Annenberg's Triangle Publications, publishers of The Philadelphia Inquirer and owners of WFIL radio (560 AM, and 102.1 FM).
 The WFIL stations were the flagship of the communications empire of Triangle Publications, which owned two Philadelphia newspapers (the morning Inquirer and, later, the evening Daily News), periodicals including TV Guide, Seventeen and the Daily Racing Form, and a broadcasting group that would grow to ten radio and six television stations.
 WFIL radio had been an ABC radio affiliate dating back to the network's existence as the NBC Blue Network.
 However, WFIL-TV started out carrying programming from the DuMont Television Network, as ABC had not yet ventured into broadcast television.
 When the ABC television network debuted on April 19, 1948, WFIL-TV became its first affiliate.
 Channel 6 joined ABC before the network's first owned-and-operated station, WJZ-TV in New York City (now WABC-TV), signed on in August that year.
 However, it retained a secondary affiliation with DuMont until that network shut down in 1956.

 The WFIL radio stations originally broadcast from the Widener Building in downtown Philadelphia.
 With the anticipated arrival of WFIL-TV, Triangle secured a new facility for the stations, located at Market and 46th streets, which opened in 1947.
 In 1963, Triangle built one of the most advanced broadcast centers in the nation on City (or City Line) Avenue in the Wynnefield Heights community, in a circular building across from rival WCAU-TV (channel 10).
 The station still broadcasts from the facility today, even as a new digital media building was constructed that now houses production of the station's newscasts and other local programs, while the original studio was turned over to public broadcaster WHYY-FM-TV.

 Channel 6 was the first station to sign on from the Roxborough neighborhood.
 It started transmitting from a 600 ft tower, but in 1957, it moved to a new 1100 ft tower, which it co-owned with NBC-owned WRCV-TV (channel 3, now CBS owned-and-operated station KYW-TV).
 The new tower added much of Delaware and the Lehigh Valley to the station's city-grade coverage.
 WFIL-TV was also one of the first TV stations in Philadelphia to broadcast local color.